 For more details, click here.

 Through this essay, the admission committee wants to know who you are as a person and how your individuality will enrich Tuck.
 To brainstorm ideas for this essay, you need to reflect on your character, values, and beliefs.
 Dig deep into your own experiences/ accomplishments to determine what matters to you, what drives you and motivates you, and how your personality will make you a good fit with Tuck's culture.
-To learn more about your attributes, you can also ask your family and friends.
-It would help to pick one or two examples from your past experiences to demonstrate your ability to contribute to the Tuck community.
+You can also ask your family and friends to learn more about your attributes.
+It would help pick one or two examples from your past experiences to demonstrate your ability to contribute to the Tuck community.
 To understand the school's culture, you may reach out to the current students and alumni and learn about their experiences and insights.

 Co-Executive Director, Admissions and Financial Aid, Patricia Harrison, advises: "Like the first essay, this second essay also maps to our "aware" criterion.
 There's another important clue here: the interplay between individuality and community.
 Some of you have asked us whether your response should show that you "fit in" with Tuck or should instead highlight that you are different and distinct.
 They're not mutually exclusive.
 We want you to confidently bring your whole unique personal self, including your strengths and growth areas, to Tuck. ….This prompt is an invitation to articulate your individuality, and we're excited to read your response.